Dawn of the Planet of the Apes: A Deeply Enriching, Visually Stimulating, Moving and Richly Entertaining Film Experience

 The writers were careful not to lose the audience’s interest, with short bursts of strategically placed skirmishes that kept most on the edge of their seats, and kept them guessing what was to come next.

-Where casting was concerned, you cannot really go wrong in calling upon Gary Oldman to represent the antagonistic voice of the human front in a twisted tale of desolation.
+Where casting was concerned, it’s not like you’re gambling in a casino online when calling upon Gary Oldman to represent the antagonistic voice of the human front in a twisted tale of desolation.
 He held his own in his role as Dreyfus and delivered his part with conviction in a performance that everyone could expect from him.

 Jason Clarke offered an outstanding and memorable performance in a role that required him to be at his best.
 He was easy to empathize with, and often he stood alone in the struggle to raise awareness about the conflict and resolve it without the prejudiced and ironically ape-like perception of the enemy.
 He was both intense and endearing, and was the ultimate “good guy” in a film where there was a blur between who was “good” and “bad.”